• Skip to primary navigation

 A low carb diet is a great choice for those pursuing optimal health.
-Unfortunately, after years of hearing that fats are the enemy, red meats and eggs increase cholesterol, and that reducing calories is the answer, it’s no wonder people don’t know where to begin.
+Unfortunately, years of contradicting diet advice has left people wondering where to begin.
 Luckily, starting a low carb diet is easy.
-There are many versions of low carb diets that can be tweaked to fit individual needs.
-Continue reading to learn about the low carb basics.
+There are many versions of low carb diets one can tweak to fit individual needs.
+Continue reading to learn the benefits of low carb diets.

 What is a Low Carb Diet?

 A low carb diet is a high fat moderate protein diet which emphasizes the consumption of healthy fats, high quality protein, and plenty of fresh low carb vegetables.
-It is neither a “meat and cheese diet” nor a “no carb” diet where one only eats meat.
+It's not a “meat and cheese diet” or a “no carb” diet.
 Low carb diets come in many forms and may be referred to as the Atkins Diet, Atkins, Keto Diet, Ketogenic Diet, Low Carb High Fat Diet (LCHF), Banting, the Zone, or the Dukan Diet.
 The South Beach Diet is often considered a modified low carb diet, but is much higher in carbs than the typical low carb diet.
 One of the newer low carb diets gaining popularity is Trim Healthy Mama (THM) which many followers say is not a low carb diet, but a combined approach.
 Though the names and principles of each individual diet may be different, what they have in common is the reduction of carbs and an emphasis on quality whole food ingredients.

-Low carb diets have helped many people lose weight, maintain weight, and mitigate Metabolic Syndrome as well as Type 2 Diabetes.
+Low carb diets help people lose weight, maintain weight, and mitigate Metabolic Syndrome as well as Type 2 Diabetes (1).
 Low carb diets work by encouraging the body to deplete its glycogen stores (carbohydrate fuel source) and switch to burning fat as an alternative fuel source.
 The process of burning fat for fuel is called lipolysis and the alternative fuel source is ketone bodies.
 This is a natural process that often kicks-in during overnight fasting (sleep) in metabolically healthy individuals.
-Ketogenic diets have been used for many years as a therapeutic treatment of epilepsy, and more recently Alzheimer’s, and even cancer.
+Ketogenic diets have been used for many years as a therapeutic treatment of epilepsy, and more recently Alzheimer's, and even cancer (2, 3)

 While in a ketogenic dietary state, dietary ketones from the lipolysis of fat provide a constant source of energy.
-Dietary Ketones should not be confused with the dangerous metabolic state of Diabetic Ketoacidosis which mainly affects Type 1 Diabetics.
-Diabetic Ketoacidosis occurs when insulin levels are insufficient, causing sugar levels to stay elevated in the blood and in effect forcing the body to breakdown fat and muscle for fuel.
-High levels of ketones accumulate in the blood, resulting in acidic blood PH.
-(4) Diabetic Ketoacidosis can result in coma or death.
+NOTE: Don't confuse Dietary Ketones with the dangerous metabolic state of Diabetic Ketoacidosis, which mainly affects Type 1 Diabetics - they aren't the same.
+(Diabetic Ketoacidosis occurs when insulin levels are insufficient, causing sugar levels to stay elevated in the blood and in effect forcing the body to breakdown fat and muscle for fuel.
+High levels of ketones accumulate in the blood, resulting in acidic blood PH.)

 What is the Difference Between A Low Carb and Ketogenic Diet?